VEuPathDB/StaticContent/content/ClinEpiDB/user_datasets_help.md

   <h3>Overview</h3>
     <ul>
       <li>You must be logged into your ClinEpiDB account to upload your own data</li>
-      <li>Your account can accommodate up to 10.0 GB of data, either as a single study or as multiple separate studies</li>
+      <li>Your account can accommodate a total of 10.0 GB of data as multiple separate studies.
+Each uploaded dataset can be a maximum of 1.0 GB</li>
       <li><b>My Studies</b> remain private unless you choose to share them with colleagues</li>
       <li><b>My Studies</b> persist between sessions, so your datasets are always accessible when you are signed into your account, unless you remove them</li>
        <li>You must format your file correctly in order to upload it successfully, as described below</li>